 To move the windrower without an attached header, attach the weight box to the header lift system.
 The weight box allows you to transport a header behind the windrower by providing additional weight on the drive wheels.

-MD #B5238 - Weight box without harness42
+MD #B5238 - Weight box without harness

-MD #B5240 - Weight box without harness and concrete42
+MD #B5240 - Weight box without harness and concrete47.
+Instruction MD #169280 is included in the B5240 bundle.